-The Dean/Director must report any decision to initiate additional sanctions in writing to the student, the chair, and the dean of students within 10 business days of the student's opportunity to be heard.
+The dean/director must report any decision to initiate additional sanctions in writing to the student, the original faculty member, the chair, and the dean of students within 10 business days of the student’s opportunity to be heard.

 The chair must report the decision, including any sanctions imposed, in writing to the student, the student’s college/school/division dean/director, and the dean of students within 10 business days of the student’s opportunity to be heard.

-Sanctions imposed at the department level may include and are limited to, one or more of the following: academic probation, denial of future admission, or dismissal from the department.
-The student may appeal the chair's decision (including sanctions) through the procedures specified in Part IV of this Code.
+Sanctions imposed at the department level may include, and are limited to, one or more of the following: academic probation, denial of future admission, or dismissal from the department.
+The student may appeal the chair’s decision (including sanctions) through the procedures specified in Part III.A.I-VI. of this Code.

 The dean/director must report any decision to initiate additional sanctions in writing to the student, the chair, and the dean of students within 10 business days of the student’s opportunity to be heard.